 During thesis work students are focusing on a specific subject for a certain amount of time.
-The students work independently albeit under supervision of a thesis supervisor and promoter (promoter can be the supervisor).
+The students work independently albeit under supervision of a thesis supervision team.
 During thesis work, students are able to apply techniques and knowledge they gained during the courses in the three previous semesters.
 The final product is a written report stating the main results presented in a scientifically correct way.
 Thesis students also present and discuss their results at the IMBRSea Annual Symposium.